Losant/losant-docs/docs/rest-api/overview.md

 Of course, if you are working in a language not listed above, the API is reasonably easy to use directly - if your language has a good HTTP request library and a good JSON library, you should be able to make any API request you need to using the documentation here.

 All of the documentation and examples here are aimed at making direct HTTP requests against the Losant API, using curl examples whenever possible.
 If you plan on using one of the wrapping libraries listed above, the documentation in those repositories will be a much more useful place to learn how to use the particular library.

 ## API Overview
-<small><br/></small>

 ### Content & Encoding

 The Losant API is uses JSON for almost all requests and responses - all request bodies should be JSON encoded, and all responses will be encoded JSON, even in the case of errors.
 So every request should have both the `Content-Type` and `Accept` headers set to `application/json`.

 ### Authenticating a Request

-Most endpoints on the Losant API require authenticating as either a user or device.
+Most endpoints on the Losant API require an api access token.
 This is done by passing a Bearer Authorization token in the `Authorization` header field for the request (e.g. `"Authorization": "Bearer your-api-token-goes-here"`).

-### Obtaining an Authorization Token
+### Obtaining an Api Access Token

 You can obtain an Authorization Token to use to make authenticated requests by calling one of the [Auth](/rest-api/auth/) endpoints.
-There are two main endpoints, one for [authenticating as a user](/rest-api/auth/#post-user), and one for [authenticating as a device](/rest-api/auth/#post-device).
+There are two main endpoints, one for [authenticating as a user](/rest-api/auth/#authenticate-user), and one for [authenticating as a device](/rest-api/auth/#authenticate-device).
 The JSON response for either endpoint has a `token` field, which is the authorization token you should use in the Authorization header in subsequent requests that you want to perform as that user or device.

+You can also obtain api access tokens through the [Application Api Tokens](/rest-api/application-api-tokens) and [Application Api Token](/rest-api/application-api-token) resources.
+These resources allow you to create and manage api access tokens specific to a particular application.
+By default, tokens created for an application will have the scope `all.Application` (and will therefore have access to any endpoints that accept the scope `all.Application`), but can be created with very specific scopes if desired.
+An application api token will only ever be able to access and manage resources within the application they were created in.

 ### User-Based Authentication

 When authenticated as a user, any API calls have full access to the Losant system.
+The returned api access token has the scope `all.User`, which allows access to any api endpoint.
 Any applications or dashboards owned by that user can be accessed or modified, and any applications or dashboards that are owned by an organization that the user user is a part of can be accessed (and potentially modified depending on the user's permissions within that organization).
 Essentially, when authenticated as a user through the API, anything that the user is allowed to do in the normal Losant web interface can be done through the API.

 The following shows a sequence of cURL commands for authenticating as a user and using the resulting token to get a list of devices for an application: